-- a) offering a clear overview of the technologies in their environment through placement in the space, size, and sensors' placement - b) creating a honeypot effect by using colours, fabrics, materials, and sounds, which, together with the circular shapes and overall designs, aimed to promote social awareness and allow perceptual access - c) aiding manipulative access by having an appropriate amount of access points, being usable beyond its digital potential, and allowing a balance between personal/social space enabling fluidity of sharing through their sizes and shapes, lack of elevation, and their access points, i.e., the sensors, and their materiality such as the elastic ribbons, the bubbles and the felt, and lack of elevation used to minimise access barriers.
+- (c) aiding manipulative access by having an appropriate amount of access points, being usable beyond its digital potential, and allowing a balance between personal/social space; - (d) enabling fluidity of sharing through their sizes and shapes, lack of elevation, and their access points, that is, the sensors, and their materiality such as the elastic ribbons, the bubbles and the felt, and lack of elevation used to minimise access barriers.

-Finally, the designs aim to facilitate appropriation, agency, and participation in social play by borrowing the concept of openness [144].
+Finally, the designs aim to facilitate appropriation, agency, and participation in social play by borrowing the concept of openness [143].
 This allows the TUIs to become an unfinished toy that is open to interpretation and use and that is completed by the children.
-TUIs in this project are toys in the way that Baudelaire defines them as "the child's earliest initiation into art, or rather it is the first concrete example of art" because of their aesthetical qualities that enable them to address the "childhood notions of beauty" [143].
-Therefore, following this principle, Mazi and Olly enable a varied type of play and aim to be "meaningful even if the power is turned off" because "technology should add to a toy, without sacrificing the good qualities inherent to its class of toys" [142].
-Lastly, Gaver [2002] and Gaver et al. [2003] recommend a) using ambiguity to support meaning-making - which resonates with the concept of openness, and b) designing for pleasure to entice people's exploration.
+TUIs in this project are toys in the way that Baudelaire defines them as "the child's earliest initiation into art, or rather it is the first concrete example of art" because of their aesthetical qualities that enable them to address the "childhood notions of beauty" [142].
+Therefore, following this principle, Mazi and Olly enable a varied type of play and aim to be "meaningful even if the power is turned off" because "technology should add to a toy, without sacrificing the good qualities inherent to its class of toys" [141].
+Lastly, Gaver [2002] and Gaver et al. [2003] recommend (a) using ambiguity to support meaning-making-which resonates with the concept of openness, and (b) designing for pleasure to entice people's exploration.